pileus-cloud/charts/README.md

   backoffLimit: 0

 environment:
+  # Needed only for the Deployment workload
-  CRON_SCHEDULE: : "0 * * * *"
+  # CRON_SCHEDULE: : "0 * * * *"

+  # Monitoring support coming soon
-  MONITORING: 'dummy'
+  MONITORING: 'none'
   LOG_TO_CLOUD_WATCH: 'true'

-  # Put your values here
-  # prometheus or thanos url
+  # Prometheus or Thanos URL
   PROMETHEUS_URL: 'http://prometheus-kube-prometheus-prometheus:9090'

-  # name of your EKS cluster ad it is in the aws
+  # Name of the cluster that will be monitored
   CLUSTER_NAME: 'your-cluster-name'

-  # if you use thanos - specify a condition to add to the queries to take data only for your specific cluster
+  # When using Thanos specify a condition, that will filter results by labels, to fetch data only of a specific cluster
   # METRIC_CONDITION: 'cluster="cluster_name"'

-  # id of your root account
+  # ID of your AWS root account
-  ACCOUNT_ID: 'your-account-id'
+  ACCOUNT_ID: 'account-id'

-  # id of your linked account
+  # ID of your AWS linked account
-  LINKED_ACCOUNT_ID: 'your-linked-account-id'
+  LINKED_ACCOUNT_ID: 'linked-account-id'

   CLOUD_PROVIDER: 'aws'

-  # Provided by anodot
+  # Provided by Anodot:

-  # customer name in pileus system
-  CUSTOMER_NAME: 'customer-name'
-  # bucket name of the Pileus destination bucket
+  # Bucket name of the Pileus destination bucket
   S3_BUCKET: 'prod-prometheus-agent'

-  # access keys or role arn to access our bucket
+  # Access keys or role ARN to access Pileus AWS
-  # ROLE_ARN: 'arn:aws:iam::1111222233334444:role/customername-agent-role'
+  # ROLE_ARN: 'arn:aws:iam::1111222233334444:role/customer-agent-role'
-  AWS_ACCESS_KEY_ID: 'your-access-key-id-for-the-bucket'
+  AWS_ACCESS_KEY_ID: 'access-key-id'
-  AWS_SECRET_ACCESS_KEY: 'your-secret-access-key-for-the-bucket'
+  AWS_SECRET_ACCESS_KEY: 'secret-access-key'

 podAnnotations: {}